javaplus/MadScientist/lessons/game_mode_coding.md

 This function is a simple if/else block that instantiates the correct game class to return based on the `gamemode` parameter.
 This is where you would instantiate your custom game mode.

 If this `setGameMode()` returns your custom game class instance, then it will then have it's `setup()` function called almost immediately and then it's `onHit()` function will be called whenever it gets hit.

+### What all do you have to change

+So, to implement your own game mode, you need to :
+1) Create your own class that extends the BaseGame class
+2) Update the `setGameMode()` to instantiate your class and return it.

+For instantiating your game mode, you will most likely have to replace an existing game mode in the `setGameMode()` function.
+Or make it the new default and return it in the final else block.

+### Enhancements

 To make things more interesting you may want to implement new methods on the `MotorController` class in the [motor_class.py](/code/motor_class.py) that you can call in your `onHit()` function.